Newborn Photography – Tips for expecting parents

 - Do you feel at ease and comfortable with the photographer?

 Like an artist, photographers have a unique style to creating, capturing and re-touching images.
 It’s therefore important that the style of photography in the photographer’s portfolio aligns to your taste.
 Just because they are a photographer it doesn’t necessarily mean they are going to convince your baby to replicate images you found on Pinterest.
+The largest portion of newborn photography is spent post-processing images.
+Most photographic artists like to post-process there own work rather than outsourcing it.
+There is no one click process that magically produces the finished product.
+Each image is meticulously re-touched by hand in a process that can take 12 hours or more per client.

 DIY Newborn Photography – Expectation V’s Reality